Kamal135792/comp423-course-notes/docs/tutorials/go-setup.md

 9. Once your dev container setup completes, close the current terminal tab (trash can), open a new terminal pane within VSCode, and try running ``go version`` to see your dev container is running a recent version of Go.

+## Writing a Hello World Program ##

+### Creating the file ###

+1. Inside your projects directory create a file called ``main.go``.
+2. Copy this boilerplate code into the file:

+    ```Go
+    package main

+    import "fmt"

+    func main() {

+    }
+    ```

+3. Write the code to print "Hello World" by putting this into your ``main`` function:

+    ```Go
+    fmt.Println("Hello World!")
+    ```

+### Building and Running the Program ###

+1. We can create a Go module to make sure to track our dependancies using this command:

+    ``go mod init <name>``

+    !!! info "What this does"
+        The command creates a ``go.mod`` file which will manage our dependancies and versions in our Go project.
+Similar to the purpose of the Dev Container, this makes it easier for a team to collaborate because everyone can use the same dependancies and versions of these dependancies.

+2. Now finally we can run our program by using this command:

+    ``go run main.go``

+    If done correctly, it should output "Hello World!".

+3. To build the program into a binary file run the following command:

+    ``go build -o hello-world main.go``

+    If done correctly, it should create an executable file called ``hello-world``.

+3. Now we can run the executable file we just created using the following command:

+    ``./hello-world``

+    If done correctly, it should output "Hello World!".

+!!! question "What's the difference between the `run` and `build` commands"
+    Go is a compiled language.
+This means that a compiler turns the code we write into executable code before running it.
+So whats actually happening when we use `go run` is that is that the code is compiled into a temporary file then executed, which makes this command useful for quick testing or debugging errors.
+However, when we use `go build` we are creating the actual executable file that can be run without a Go environment.
+This is similar to the `gcc` command that is used in the C programming language which creates a executable file that you can later run.
+This method is useful for when you have a completed product that you are ready to distribute or deploy.

+Congrats, now you have created your first program in Go!
+Good luck on your programming journey!